The ultimate guide to programmatic advertising

-As a digital marketer, you most likely will have heard of programmatic advertising.
+As a digital marketer, you most likely will have heard of programmatic advertising, or programmatic display ads.
 You may even have read articles on how programmatic advertising will improve ad performance for your brand.

 Yet, we don’t blame you if you don’t quite understand how exactly the programmatic process works.

 Therefore, here is a step-by-step guide to the most common format of programmatic, from beginning to end, to help you understand the process:

 When a viewer lands on a website that uses programmatic advertising, it starts the automated bidding to serve an ad to this particular viewer.